Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 - Partially fixed call audio in another commit

-  - Note that this fix only works on SIM 1 and not the SIM 2.
+  - Note that call audio only works on SIM 1 and doesn't work on SIM 2.
 However, this won't be an issue if you have a single-sim device.

 #### Implementing that fix if you're going to use an old GSI :